sensu/sensu-docs/content/sensu-enterprise/3.3/guides/using-contact-routing.md

 }
 {{< /highlight >}}

-In this instance, since the contacts defined do not have an override configuration for `email` the default configuration for `email` will be used, in our example an email will be sent to "default@example.com"
+In this instance, since the contacts defined do not have an override configuration for `email`, the default configuration for `email` will be used.
+In our example an email will be sent to "default@example.com"

 ![Single Handler with Multiple Non-Matching Contacts](/images/contact-routing/single-handler/multiple-non-matching-contacts.png)

-### Single Handler with Some Matching Contacts
+#### Single Handler with Some Matching Contacts

-In this configuration we have a single handler `email` and multiple contacts `support`, `dev` and `eng` configured.
-The `support` contact has an override configuration for `email`, the `dev` contact has an override configuration for `pagerduty` and the `eng` contact has an override configuration for `slack`.
+In this configuration we have a single handler, `email`, and multiple contacts, `support`, `dev` and `eng`, configured.
+The `support` contact has an override configuration for `email`, the `dev` contact has an override configuration for `pagerduty`, and the `eng` contact has an override configuration for `slack`.

+**Check configuration:**

 {{< highlight json >}}
 {
   "checks": {
     "example_check": {
-      "command": "do_something.rb",
+      "command": "example_script.rb",
       "handlers": [
         "email"
       ],